 Easy Chicken Marsala Recipe (AIP, Paleo, Whole30, Gluten-Free)

-I made this recipe several different times.
-One of the versions had a lot more balsamic vinegar in it and my husband loved that one.
+I made this recipe several different times testing the sauce in different ways.
+One of the versions had a lot more balsamic vinegar in it and my husband absolutely loved that one.
 I felt it was a little too vinegary and prone to burning so I brought the vinegar level waaay down in this recipe for a milder flavor.
-However, I’m mentioning this because you may find that you want to add a little more balsamic vinegar to this recipe, that’s totally fine- adjust it to your taste.
+However, I’m mentioning this because you may find that you want to add a little more balsamic vinegar to this recipe for extra tang.
+That’s totally fine- adjust it to your taste.

 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.